castep-docs/workshop/docs/workshop/03_geometry.md

 This overwrites the default of `0.00001 ev` and will make the SCF convergence very fast.
 What does this do to the geometry optimisation?

+!!! note
 	**NOTE:** This is not something you want to do in practice!
 Hopefully working through this example will demonstrate why.

 ## Exercise 2